 It should be noted that the misnamed polycystic ovary is not a pathology that produces cysts.

-Suggested for you: What are ovarian cysts? – Types, symptoms and treatment.
+Read the full article on: What are ovarian cysts? – Types, symptoms and treatment ( 54).